 This type of tooth whitening usually requires two visits.
 At the first appointment, impressions (molds) will be made of your child's teeth to fabricate custom, clear plastic, trays.

 At your second appointment, your child will try on the trays for proper fit, and adjustments will be made if necessary.
-The trays are worn with special whitening solution either twice a day for 30 minutes or overnight for a couple of weeks depending on the degree of staining and desired level of whitening.
+The trays are worn with a special whitening solution either twice a day for 30 minutes or overnight for a couple of weeks depending on the degree of staining and desired level of whitening.
 It is normal to experience tooth sensitivity during the time the teeth are being whitened, but it will subside shortly after the bleaching has stopped.